Radioactive Gas Fueling The Future

 If approved this could be a game changer in the Auto market industry we spoke to the founder of Odem Oil Julio Sanchez about his thoughts on the discovery.
 "It's a miracle that I managed to make this work!
 We all know that the High prices are intimidating, but cars are just going to have to improve.
 Offering smaller gas tanks, or liter-based pricing to make it more preferable for the customer.
 Would you rather see an advertisement for $6 or for $1.55?
 If we switch over to liters it could make the customer more comfortable and not feel like they are being ripped off.
 Anyone who's smart would know they're not being ripped off, but we can't rely on all customers being the same and understanding."

-Currently Bix Texan Oil.Co has been attempting to buy out Odem Oil or make a deal with them to sell at BT gas stations.
+Currently Big Texan Oil.Co has been attempting to buy out Odem Oil or make a deal with them to sell at BT gas stations.
 Since the EPA has not approved the sale yet, it's unclear as to if this can be used.
 There are concerns among citizens as to possible side effects.
 It's still up in the air, but tests are being made due to the heavy concern of acute radiation poisoning.
 The founder however believes "It's perfectly safe.
 I'd even go as far as to drink it!"

-He was later found dead in his house later that night.
+After all this Julio was later found dead in his house later that night.
 Foul play is not expected but some people are looking back on this and seeing extreme similarities to the Stanley Meyer case back in 1998.
 There are theories that Big Texan Oil.Co was involved, but we at the Starr County Review believe that Sanchez was a man of his word, and drank his own product.
 As of now, the company has been handed down to the Co-Founder Wynston Chappy-Value.